Materials-Consortia/OPTIMADE/optimade.rst

                      | ENDS, [ WITH ], Value ;

     SetOpRhs = HAS, ( ( Value | EqualityOperator, Value | RelativeComparisonOperator, OrderedValue | FuzzyStringOpRhs ) | ALL, ValueList | ANY, ValueList | ONLY, ValueList ) ;
-    (* Note: support for the alternatives with EqualityOperator, RelativeComparisonOperator, and ONLY in SetOpRhs are OPTIONAL *)
+    (* Note: support for the alternatives with EqualityOperator, RelativeComparisonOperator, FuzzyStringOpRhs, and ONLY in SetOpRhs are OPTIONAL *)

     SetZipOpRhs = PropertyZipAddon, HAS, ( ValueZip | ONLY, ValueZipList | ALL, ValueZipList | ANY, ValueZipList ) ;